 The Unofficial Bio

-I’m a born and bred Melbourne (Australia) gal, and grew up sharing my life with dragons, elves, vampires, werewolves, shapeshifters and the occasional talking horse.
+I’m a born and bred Melbourne (Australia) gal, and grew up sharing my life with dragons, elves, vampires, werewolves, shapeshifters, and the occasional talking horse.
 Which worried my family to no end.
 Of course, now that I’m actually making a living sharing my life with the above-mentioned creatures, they no longer contemplate calling the men with the little white coat.
-When not at my keyboard, I can be found at the gym, sitting in front of the TV, or off in the countryside somewhere taking random photos.
+When not at my keyboard, I can be found taking my part wolfhound dog for long walks, sitting in front of the TV, or off in the countryside somewhere taking photos.

 The Official Bio

-Keri Arthur, the author of the New York Times bestselling Riley Jenson Guardian series, has now written more than fifty novels.
-She’s won five Australian Romance Readers Awards for Favourite Scifi, Fantasy, or Futuristic Romance & has also won the Romance Writers of Australia RBY Award for Speculative Fiction.
-The Romantic Times also awarded her a Career Achievement Award for Urban Fantasy.
-Keri’s something of a wanna-be photographer, so when she’s not at her computer writing the next book, she can be found somewhere in the Australian countryside taking random photos.
+Keri Arthur, the author of the New York Times bestselling Riley Jenson Guardian series, has written more than fifty-five novels–35 of them with traditional publishers Random House/Penguin/Piatkus.
+She is now fully self-published.
+She’s won six Australian Romance Readers Awards for Favourite Sci-Fi, Fantasy, or Futuristic Romance & the Romance Writers of Australia RBY Award for Speculative Fiction.
+Her Lizzie Grace series won ARRA’s Fav Continuing Romance Series in 2022 and she has in the past won The Romantic Times Career Achievement Award for Urban Fantasy.
+When she’s not at her computer writing the next book, she can be found somewhere in the Australian countryside taking photos.

 Past day jobs

 Clerk at the Bureau of Meteorology, Cook at the MCG, Function and Desert cook at the Essendon Football Club

 Often asked questions